eNMS-automation/eNMS/docs/views/geographical_view.rst

 The classic 2D map is based on the :guilabel:`Leaflet` JavaScript library.
 All nodes and links are displayed on a 2D representation of the Earth, based on the ``Google Mercator (EPSG:3857)`` projection.

-The classic 2D map works well for small networks (less than 5000 nodes), with no colocated nodes (colocated nodes are indistinguishable from one another).
+The classic 2D map works well for small networks (less than 5000 nodes), when there are no colocated nodes (colocated nodes cannot be distinguished from one another).

 .. image:: /_static/views/2D_map.png
-   :alt: test
+   :alt: Classic 2D map
    :align: center

 Clusterized 2D map